-18 It is possible to extend the ADC input range by up to 10% by modifying the factory set value of the gain calibration register or using system calibration.
-This approach can also be used to reduce the ADC input range (LSB size).
+18 It is possible to extend the ADC input range by up to 10% by modifying the factory-set value of the gain calibration register or by using system calibration.
+Extending the ADC input range can also be used to reduce the ADC input range (LSB size).